larsklitzke/pymodconf/README.md

 In configuration-based applications, it is sometimes desirable to group sections in a configuration file.
 This can, for instance, be sections which are for a specific purpose, e.g. modules in an application which shall be configurable.

-For this purpose, `modconf` add the functionality to define custom `Tag`s representing groups in a configuration file.
+For this purpose, `pymodconf` add the functionality to define custom `Tag`s representing groups in a configuration file.
 For instance, if you have an application with multiple modules you can define the tag `Module: ` and add that prefix to each section in the configuration file describing a certain module.

 ## Installation

-You can find the latest version on [PyPi](https://pypi.org/project/modconf/).
+You can find the latest version on [PyPi](https://pypi.org/project/pymodconf/).
 So simply use `pip` with

-    pip install modconf
+    pip install pymodconf

 ## Usage

-This following configuration file shows the feature set of `modconf`:
+This following configuration file shows the feature set of `pymodconf`:

     1: [Application]
-    2: name=modconf
+    2: name=pymodconf
     3: string=Hello ${name}!
     4: list=One, Two, Three, Four